jessecarl/jessecarl.github.io/_posts/2011-05-01-the-right-tool-for-the-job.md

 title: The Right Tool For The Job
 date: 2011-05-01 15:14:00
 img: /img/posts/execute.jpg
-exerpt: "I&#8217;m a firm believer in the aphorism above.
-So, in that spirit, I will now expose the process I used in choosing the tools for my project.
-At the risk of offending language zealots, I will be perfectly blunt; I can&#8217;t stand some of these languages, and I only put them here to belittle them."
 ---

 I&#8217;m a firm believer in the aphorism above.
 So, in that spirit, I will now expose the process I used in choosing the tools for my project.
-At the risk of offending language zealots, I will be perfectly blunt; I can&#8217;t stand some of these languages, and I only put them here to belittle them.
+At the risk of offending language zealots, I will be perfectly blunt; I can&#8217;t stand some of these languages, and I only put them here to belittle them.<!--more-->

 ##Part I: Language